avellin0/Barber.s_Schedule/README.md

-This is a simple Barber's Schedule to improve the experienc from client
+This is a simple Barber's Schedule to improve the experienc from client.